manavhnr/clique/README.md

 ## 📄 License

-This project is part of the HYN platform.
+This project is part of the Clique platform.
 All rights reserved.

 ---